KyloIO/kylo-docs/installation/KyloConfigurationforaKerberosCluster.rst

 Prerequisites
 =============

-Below are the list of prerequisites to enable Kerberos for Kylo data lake platform.
+Below are the list of prerequisites for enabling Kerberos for the Kylo data lake platform.

 1. Running Hadoop cluster